securisec/r2wiki/options/e/values-that-e-can-modify/scr.md

 - `scr.flush` Force flush to console in realtime (breaks scripting) _Default is false_
 - `scr.fps` Show FPS in Visual _Default is false_
 - `scr.highlight` Highlight that word at RCons level
+	- > 🚀Use `scr.highlight` to highlight anything in the disassembly. [asciinema](https://asciinema.org/a/xFrDUHJYcdt6w53jpC1IKCmhN)
 - `scr.histsave` Always save history on exit _Default is true_
 - `scr.html` Disassembly uses HTML syntax _Default is false_
 	- > `scr.html` Enabling this will output any command in html format.
 Useful when working with a web ui in radare2.